nocomplexity/SecurityArchitecture/15-appendix-contribute.rst

 When you submit text to which you hold the copyright, you agree to license it under:

--  Creative Commons Attribution-ShareAlike 4.0 Unported License (“CC BY-SA”)
+-  Creative Commons Attribution-ShareAlike 4.0 International License (“CC BY-SA”)